qverg/latex-flashcards/README.md

 # latex-flashcards
 This python script takes takes in a set of flashcards and creates a ``.tex`` file which you can compile, print double-sided (flip on long edge) and cut out.
+You need to have Python and a TeX compiler installed to use this.

 See ``sample_set.txt`` for how an input file should look.
-Then run
+Then run the following command in the command line, open in the same folder as the Python file:
 ```
 python latex-flashcards.py sample_set.txt
 ```